Common Sink Problems & Solutions

 - Position bowl under trap to avoid dripping water.

-- Remove the residues and debris.
+- Remove the residues and debris from the p-trap.
 Clean trap out by using a bucket and water.
 Using the old toothbrush, thoroughly clean the piping.

 - Using new washers, replace the trap.
-If the trap appears worn out, prevent future leaks by replacing it.
+If the trap appears worn out, replace the p-trap.

 Are you looking to install a new kitchen sink yourself?
 You can manage this by following the steps and guides below.